delaneyj/datastar/backends/go/site/static/md/examples/delete_row.md

 </table>
 ```

-The row has a normal [`confirm`]([@/attributes/hx-confirm.md] to confirm the delete action.
-There is no need for an `hx-confirm` and easy enough to use directly when desired.
+The row has a normal [`confirm`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) to confirm the delete action.
 We also use the following CSS to fade out.

 ```css
 tr.datastar-swapping td {